digitalbazaar/did-cli/README.md

 Some ledgers may require proof-of-work to accept a DID request.
 Others may allow "accelerators" to be used.
-These are specified with `--accelerator/-A` and require an authorizaion DID:
+These are specified with `--accelerator/-A` and require an authorization DID:

     did register DID -a AUTHDID -A ACCELERATORHOSTNAME